Sbagni/sqlalchemy_assignment/README.md

 ![surfs-up.jpeg](Images/surfs-up.png)

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+The main objective of this assignment was to help with trip planning, we did some climate analysis on the given area, Honululu, Hawai.
+The following outlines what we did.

 ## Step 1 - Climate Analysis and Exploration